 PE (Portable Executable)

-The road we are going to take is to learn the inner workings of file formats by constructing some files from scratch.
-This approach is focused on experimentation and the samples will be easy to modify so that one can play with them and perhaps learn even more this way.
+The road we are going to take is to learn inner workings of file formats by constructing some files from scratch.
+This approach is focused on experimentation, so we will use samples designed in a way that encourages playing with them and learning through direct experience.

 The first file we construct is going to be an executable for Windows operating system, in the format called Portable Executable.

 PE was designed in 1993 for Windows NT (the first 32-bit system in the family), and has been used from then on by the 32-bit and 64-bit implementations of Windows.
 Subsequently it has been adopted for some other uses, like EFI, but at this time we are going to focus on its original environment.

 Before we go on, a few preparations.
 We should take the ALIGN macro we discussed earlier, it is going to become useful quite soon.
 We may also need to create some machine code for the actual program inside our executable and for this we need to include an instruction set for a processor architecture we need to work with.
 Our first choice is going to be very traditional, the 32-bit x86 architecture, so we include an instruction set for processors compatible with 80386:

 USE32 is a command provided by the '80386.inc' package, it chooses to assemble instructions for 32-bit mode (if we did not specify it, the default mode would be 16-bit, for historical reasons).